PeterHorniak/pauseai-cms/README.md

 ### Quotes

 The `quotes` collection manages quotes data, displayed on [pauseai.info/quotes](https://pauseai.info/quotes).
-It includes one file:
+It uses the `json_tabs` format and includes one file:

 - **PauseAI Quotes** (`src/routes/quotes/data.json`)
     - `quotes`: A list of quotes, each with: